Addiction To Ambien

 But here’s the thing your doctor or the commercials don’t tell you about Ambien.
 From a practical standpoint, it works.
 From a recreational one, it can get you high as hell.
 I started to take my Ambien a little earlier each evening.

-In some ways, Ambien is a safer alternative to benzodiazepine sedatives because there is less potential to overdose on the drug.
+In some ways, Ambien is a safer alternative to Benzodiazepine Sedatives because there is less potential to overdose on the drug.
 It may be hard to detect an Ambien overdose because the signs of overdose are similar to the effects of the drug.
-As a potent central nervous system depressant, Ambien, when taken in large doses, can slow a user’s breathing and/or heart rate to the point where respiratory failure occurs..
+As a potent CNS Depressant, Ambien, when taken in large doses, can slow a user’s breathing and/or heart rate to the point where respiratory failure occurs.
 The result could be a fatal overdose.
 Unusually slow breathing or heartbeat is a strong indication that the user is in trouble.

 Common Drug Combinations

 One of the most common substances used with Ambien is alcohol.
 Oftentimes when someone’s tolerance to Ambien builds, they need higher doses of the drug to fall asleep.
-Some people with an Ambien tolerance take alcohol with their pill to amplify the sedative effects of the drug.
-This is dangerous because both drugs depress the central nervous system.
+Some people with an Ambien tolerance take alcohol with their pill to amplify the Sedative effects of the drug.
+This is dangerous because both drugs depress the CNS.

-Some people have also combined Ambien with benzos like Valium.
-This is especially dangerous because Ambien is very similar to benzos, and they are both central nervous system depressants.
-When the two are combined, the risk of respiratory failure and fatal overdose are dramatically increased.
+Some people have also combined Ambien with Benzos, like Valium.
+This is especially dangerous because Ambien is very similar to Benzos, and they are both CNS Depressants.
+When the two are combined, the risks of respiratory failure and fatal overdose are dramatically increased.
 There is also a risk of damage to the heart, brain, and lungs.

-The number of Ambien-related emergency room visits increased by nearly 220% between 2005 and 2010, up to 19,487 visits in that year, according to a news report from the SAMHSA.
+The number of Ambien-related emergency room visits increased by nearly 220% between 2005 and 2010, up to 19,487 visits in the latter year, according to a news report from the SAMHSA.